 The Accademia dell’Arte is an internationally recognized institution providing students of theater, music, and dance the opportunity for an intensive semester of study with world-renowned masters of their craft.
 The first half of the program comprises daily training in movement, extended vocal techniques, and Italian language.
 Intensive workshops follow and entail studies in Commedia and an introduction to performance topics including mask-making and clown.

 London Internship Program in Theatre (LIP)

-Junior theatre arts and junior or senior design, production, and management majors may take advantage of the School’s special London Internship Program (LIP) in either fall or spring semesters.
+SOT students may take advantage of the school’s London Internship Program (LIP).
 Students enrolled in LIP will study the various aspects of the theatre industry through a unique combination of coursework and hands-on experience in a full-time field placement internship.
 The professional portion of the LIP allows students to study the theatre industry in one of the most vibrant theatre communities of the classic and modern world.
 Students are placed in various fields of production, development, administration, casting, or marketing.
 The academic portion of the LIP includes two phases of study: a first phase of five weeks, followed by a second phase of eight weeks, which includes the internship experience.